Choosing the best survival radio: Top 10 for savvy survivors

 10. Eton FRX5BT (best with Bluetooth)

-Finally, just because you want a survival radio to perform well in a crisis, doesn’t mean you don’t want it to have some of the latest features.
+Finally, just because you want a survival radio to perform well in a crisis doesn’t mean you don’t want it to have some of the latest features.

-If you want a survivalist radio that can also double up as the ultimate travel radio, this could be it.
+If you want a survivalist radio that can double up as the ultimate travel radio, this could be it.

 For a low price tag, you get a device you can charge with everything from batteries to solar power.